When your ketone levels are elevated, you’re considered to be in ketosis. Signs can include changes to your breath, appetite, or energy levels.

-Electrolytes are often lost because of the rapid reduction in your body’s water content and the elimination of processed foods that may contain added salt.
+Electrolytes are often lost because of the rapid reduction in your body’s water content and the elimination of processed foods that may contain added salt (2).

 As discussed above, removing carbs can lead to general tiredness at first.
 This includes an initial decrease in exercise performance.

-It is primarily caused by the reduction in your muscles’ glycogen stores, which provide the main and most efficient fuel source for all forms of high-intensity exercise.
+It’s primarily caused by the reduction in your muscles’ glycogen stores.
+They provide the main and most efficient fuel source for all forms of high intensity exercise.

-There are also some further benefits, primarily an increased ability to burn more fat during exercise.
+What’s more, there are further benefits — primarily an increased ability to burn more fat during exercise.

-One famous study found that athletes who had switched to a ketogenic diet burned as much as 230% more fat when they exercised, compared to athletes who were not on a ketogenic diet (19).
+One small yet famous study found that athletes who had switched to a keto diet burned as much as 230% more fat when they exercised compared to athletes who weren’t following this diet (23).

-While it is unlikely that a ketogenic diet can maximize performance for elite athletes, once you become fat-adapted it should be sufficient for general exercise and recreational sports (20).
+While it’s unlikely that a keto diet can maximize performance for elite athletes, once you become fat-adapted, it should be sufficient for general exercise and recreational sports (24).

-A ketogenic diet generally involves a major change in the types of foods you eat.
+A keto diet generally involves a major change in the foods you eat.

-Also, make sure to eat plenty of healthy low-carb veggies.
-They are low in carbs but still contain plenty of fiber.
+Also, make sure to eat plenty of healthy low carb veggies, which still contain plenty of fiber.

-Bottom Line: You might experience digestive issues such as constipation when you first switch to a ketogenic diet.
+You might experience digestive issues, such as constipation or diarrhea, when you first switch to a keto diet.

-One big issue for many ketogenic dieters is sleep, especially when they first change their diet.
+One big issue for many keto dieters is sleep, especially when they first change their diet (14).